redstreet/fava_investor/README.md

 to enable shell completion in zsh, bash, or fish.

 ## Problems?
-- monitor the terminal you are running fava from to look for error output from fava_investor
+- Monitor the terminal you are running fava from to look for error output from fava_investor
 - Include the error messages you see above when opening bug reports or asking for help